al3jandr0/journalscript/manpage.md

 2. The default template `/templates/template`

 In case no other template is found, the fall back behavior is to write the the current date on the first line of the journal entry.

-**HOOKS**

-Journalscript leverages hooks to allow users to customize editing and backing up journal entries.
-By default, journalscript opens a journal entry using the configured editor, and it takes no action to backup entries.
-However, by configuring an **open hook** the user can customize both the editor and the arguments passed to the editor., and by configuring a **backup hook** the user tells to run a backup routine upon exiting the editor.

-Journalscript looks for an open hook in the following locations:\

-1. A hook specific to the configured editor.
-Any file under `/hooks/open.d/`\
-2. The default hook `/hooks/open`

-Journalscript looks for backup hook in the following locations:\

-1. A hook specific to the configured editor.
-Any file under `/hooks/backup.d/`\
-2. The default hook `/hooks/backup`

 ## configure [show|init]